Macroeconomic Forecasting with Large Language Models

 \subsection{Bayesian Additive Regression Trees}

-VARs and factor models assume linearity between endogenous variables and their lags or lags of their linear combinations.
-Although these models have proven quite successful at forecasting macroeconomic time series, the linearity assumption could be overly restrictive and this could have a negative impact on forecast accuracy.
-To test this hypothesis, we include Bayesian Additive Regression Trees (BART) in the pool of candidate models that we consider.
+Lastly, we include in the pool of candidate models Bayesian Additive Regression Trees (BART).
 BART \citep{Chipman_etal_2010} models the conditional mean of the regression model by summing over a large number of trees which are, by themselves, constrained through a regularization prior.
 The main intuition behind the approach is that while each of these simple trees may only be able to explain a small fraction of the variation in the response variable, summing over a large number of them can describe the data extremely well. \citet{Pruser_2019}, \citet{Huber_Rossini_2022}, \citet{HUBER202352} and \citet{Clark_etal_2023} are recent examples of successful applications of BART with macroeconomic data.

 For each series $i$, we implement BART by estimating the following model\footnote{We separate $y_{i,t-h}$ from the other predictors to avoid the model not recognizing that the lagged depedent variable is likely to have a non trivial role in predicting $y_{i,t}$.
 Our modeling choice is inspired by the approach of \citet{Lopez_et_al_WP_2025}, who modified the standard BART to introduce a Minnesota-type shrinkage specification into the node splitting selection.
 We also consider the alternative model $y_{i,t}=f\left(X_{t-h}\right)+\varepsilon _{i,t}$ but we found it to perform significantly below our preferred specification.}